WORK TOGETHER. EMBRACE THE CHALLENGE. ENJOY THE ADVENTURE.

 Q: My child’s partner cannot compete anymore.
 Can they race with a different partner?

 A: Yes, race registrations are transferable.
-You can do this at your My Events in Active.com
+You can do this at your My Events, or by contacting firstname.lastname@example.org.

 Q: Can I accompany my child during the race?